OpenEvalProject/evals/manuscripts/elife-08261/v2/manuscript.md

 ## Abstract

-10.7554/eLife.08261.001 Whole-organism chemical screening can circumvent bottlenecks that impede drug discovery.
+Whole-organism chemical screening can circumvent bottlenecks that impede drug discovery.
 However, in vivo screens have not attained throughput capacities possible with in vitro assays.
-We therefore developed a method enabling in vivo high-throughput screening (HTS) in zebrafish, termed a utomated r eporter q uantification i n v ivo (ARQiv).
+We therefore developed a method enabling in vivo high-throughput screening (HTS) in zebrafish, termed automated reporter quantification in vivo (ARQiv).
 In this study, ARQiv was combined with robotics to fully actualize whole-organism HTS (ARQiv-HTS).
 In a primary screen, this platform quantified cell-specific fluorescent reporters in >500,000 transgenic zebrafish larvae to identify FDA-approved (Federal Drug Administration) drugs that increased the number of insulin-producing β cells in the pancreas.
 24 drugs were confirmed as inducers of endocrine differentiation and/or stimulators of β-cell proliferation.
 Further, we discovered novel roles for NF-κB signaling in regulating endocrine differentiation and for serotonergic signaling in selectively stimulating β-cell proliferation.
 These studies demonstrate the power of ARQiv-HTS for drug discovery and provide unique insights into signaling pathways controlling β-cell mass, potential therapeutic targets for treating diabetes.
-DOI: http://dx.doi.org/10.7554/eLife.08261.001

 ## Introduction